-Resilient, Inclusive, & Sustainable Environments (RISE)
+Resilient, Inclusive and Sustainable Environments

-Addressing gender-based violence and environment links.
+Addressing gender-based violence and environment links

 Building knowledge.
 Informing action.

 Inspired by and grounded in the evidence base built by IUCN under its AGENT partnership with USAID, the RISE Challenge projects are now generating new information and learning that help enrich the knowledge base on GBV-environment linkages.
-Scroll down for project summaries and stories.
+Scroll down to learn more.

 To ensure you get up-to-the minute details, please sign up for news updates.